Generalized duality, Hamiltonian formalism and new brackets: Introduction

 \section{Introduction}

 Nowadays, many fundamental physical models are based on gauge field theories \cite{weinberg123,del/eti/fre}.
-On the classical level, they are described by singular (degenerate) Lagrangians, which makes the passage to a Hamiltonian description, which is important for quantization, highly nontrivial and complicated (see, e.g., \cite{sundermeyer,reg/tei}).
+On the classical level, they are described by singular (degenerate) Lagrangians, which makes the passage to the Hamiltonian description, which is important for quantization, highly nontrivial and complicated (see, e.g., \cite{sundermeyer,reg/tei}).

-A common way to deal with such theories is the Dirac approach \cite{dirac} based on extending the phase space and constraints.
+A common way to deal with singular theories is the Dirac approach \cite{dirac} based on extending the phase space and constraints.
 This treatment of constrained theories has been deeply reviewed, e.g., in lecture notes \cite{wipf} and books \cite{git/tyu,hen/tei}.
-In spite of its general success, the Dirac approach has some problems \cite{dis83,pon3,wan/ran} and is not directly applicable in some cases, e.g., for irregular constrained systems (with linearly dependent constraints) \cite{mik/zan,bal06}.

-Therefore, it is of considerable interest to reconsider basic ideas of the Hamiltonian formalism in general from another point of view.
-The approach presented here does not depend on the structure of constraints and hopefully will be applicable to all cases.
+In spite of its general success, the Dirac approach has some problems \cite{dis83,pon3,wan/ran} and is not directly applicable in some cases, e.g., for irregular constrained systems (with linearly dependent constraints) \cite{mik/zan,bal06} or so-called \textquotedblleft pathological examples\textquotedblright\ \cite{lus91}.
+Therefore, it is worthwhile to reconsider basic ideas of the Hamiltonian formalism in general from another point of view \cite{dup_belg2009,dup11}.

-In the standard approach for nonsingular theories \cite{ste,arnold1}, the transition from Lagrangian to Hamiltonian description is done by the Legendre transform, and then finding the Hamiltonian as an envelope solution of the corresponding Clairaut equation \cite{izu94}.
-The main idea of our formulation is the following \cite{dup2011}: for singular theories, \textit{instead} of the Lagrange multiplier procedure developed by Dirac \cite{dirac}, alternatively we construct and solve the corresponding multidimensional Clairaut equation \cite{izu94}.
-In this way, we state that the ordinary duality can be generalized to the Clairaut duality.
+In the standard approach for nonsingular theories \cite{ste,arnold1}, the transition from Lagrangian to Hamiltonian description is done by the Legendre transform, and then finding the Hamiltonian as an envelope solution of the corresponding Clairaut equation \cite{kam,izu94}.
+The main idea of our formulation is the following \cite{dup2011}: for singular theories, instead of the Lagrange multiplier procedure developed by Dirac \cite{dirac}, we construct and solve the corresponding multidimensional Clairaut equation \cite{izu94}.
+In this way, we state that the ordinary duality can be generalized to the Clairaut duality \cite{dup2011}.